Ilizarov apparatus: Clinical application

-Bone work
+Bone deformation repair

 The Ilizarov apparatus corrects deformed bones by way of the process of distraction osteogenesis, which reproduces bone tissues.
 After an initial surgery during which the bone to repair is fractured, and the apparatus is attached to the limb of the patient; once the fracture has been immobilised, the bone tissues begin to grow and eventually bridge the fracture with new bone.
 In the course of the osteogenesis process, the bone grows and the physician extends the rods of the Ilizarov apparatus to increase the space between the rings at each end of the apparatus.
 As the rings are installed at and connected to the opposite ends of the fracture site, the adjustment, done four times a day, separates the healing fracture by approximately one millimetre per day; in due course, the millimetric adjustments lengthen the bone of the damaged limb.
 Upon completing the bone-lengthening phase of treatment, the Ilizarov apparatus remains emplace for a period of osteopathic consolidation, the ossification of the regenerated bone tissues.
 Using crutches, the patient is able to bear weight on the damaged limb; once healed, the patient undergoes a second surgery to remove the Ilizarov apparatus from the repaired limb.
 The result of the Ilizarov surgical treatment is a limb that is much longer than before the medical treatment.

 In the case of lengthening a leg bone, an additional surgery will lengthen the Achilles tendon to accommodate the longer length of the treated bone.
 The therapeutic advantage of the Ilizarov treatment is that the patient can be physically active whilst awaiting the bone to repair.
 The Ilizarov apparatus also is used to treat and resolve a structural defect in a long bone, by transporting a segment of bone whilst simultaneously lengthening and regenerating the bone to reduce the defect, and so produce a single bone.
 Installing the Ilizarov apparatus requires minimally invasive surgery, and is not free of medical complications, such as inflammation, muscle transfixion, and contracture of the affected joint.